jrgrant/hass_ids_hyyp/README.md

     - Creates a `switch.[zone_name]` switch entity which can be used to toggle zone on/off (bypass).
         - `TRUE` / `ON` : Zone is ON i.e. not bypassed
         - `FALSE` / `OFF` : Zone is OFF i.e. bypassed (This will also show off when armed if the zone is bypassed as part of a stay profile)

-    - `switch.[zone_name]` has several attributes which gives further information regarding the zone
+    - `switch.[zone_name]` has several attributes which gives further information regarding the zone.<br>
     *Note that due to the polling time to the IDS server this currently only updates once every 30 seconds since the IDS servers don't have any push implementation.
-These sensor attributes may therefore be up to 30 seconds "late" or "missed".*

-        *For "Low Data mode" updates are once every 15 minutes*
+These sensor attributes may therefore be up to 30 seconds "late" or "missed".* *For "GSM Module Low Data mode" updates are once every 30 minutes*
         - `violated` - Will show `True` when a zone is violated for example if a door is open.
 (Alarm need not be armed)

-            *The `violated` attribute may be "missed" if for example an unarmed violation occurs on a PIR in-between polls.
+            - *The `violated` attribute may be "missed" if for example an unarmed violation occurs on a PIR in-between polls.
 The "violation" is never shared or polled by the IDS server.*
         - `tampered` - Will show `True` when a zone is in tampered state (Not yet verified, implemented directly from IDS server feedback)
         - `stay_bypassed` - Will show `True` if a zone is bypassed due to a stay profile being active.
         - `triggered` - Will show `True` when the zone is triggered during armed state i.e. which zone triggered the alarm.
             - The `triggered` attribute normally `False`.
             - If the alarm triggers, this attribute will turn `True` on the zone that has triggered the alarm.
             - The sensor will remain `True` for 1 to 2 update cycles (depending on poll timing) and then go back to `False`

-            *You should handle any home assistant triggers with automations*
+            - *You should handle any home assistant triggers with automations*

-            *Note multiple sensors can trigger the alarm at the same time if it's armed*
+            - *Note multiple sensors can trigger the alarm at the same time if it's armed*

 - Multiple stay profiles.
     *Note that the Home Assistant built in "Alarm Control Panel" entity does not support this natively so you will have to create buttons / entity cards etc. to use this feature*
     - Creates a `button.[site_name]_[partition_name]_[stay_profile_name]` button entity which can be used to arm a specific stay profile.
 You can also switch between stay profiles while armed in a stay profile.